4meepo/tagalign/README.md

-# Golang Tag Align Linter
+# Golang Tag Align

-This linter is used to align golang struct's tags.
-It is built for integrating with [golangci-lint](https://golangci-lint.run/usage/quick-start/).
+TagAlign is used to align and sort tags in golang struct.
+It can make the struct more readable and easy to maintain.

-For example:
+For example, this struct

-Before aligned:

 ```go
 type FooBar struct {